in-dato-veritas/arcadia/public-reach-out.md

 * The Knowledge Machine should also **produce outputs that have consistent meaning** for every users so that they can be used in different contexts without being prone to misunderstanding or manipulation.
 * To improve upon algorithms that produce the outputs of the Knowledge Machine, ground truths should be used extensively. **Mechanisms to establish the ground truth and compare different algorithms** will therefore be required.

-More detailed information about the requirements for this module can be found here: https://github.com/in-dato-veritas/arcadia/blob/master/modules/knowledge-machine.md
+More detailed information about the requirements for this module can be found [here](https://github.com/in-dato-veritas/arcadia/blob/master/modules/knowledge-machine.md)

 #### Your digital profile